The Art Institute of Charlotte

 - Diversity Average community college minority breakdown

-- The teacher population of 44 teachers has declined by 46% over five years.
+- The teacher population of 44 teachers has stayed relatively flat over five years.

 |The Art Institute of Charlotte||(NC) Community College Avg.|